Autumn brings a slew of welcome holidays—and open enrollment season for workplace benefits and coverage. Here’s what you need to know this year.

 Use these key questions to make sure you’re on track with your retirement savings.

-- Do you need to increase your contributions to catch up and stay in line with your retirement goals?
-IRS contribution limits are generally announced in October or November.
-The current maximum is $6,500 for those age 50 or over.
+• Do you need to increase your contributions to catch up and stay in line with your retirement goals?
+The IRA contribution limit for 2024 is $7,000 per year, with an additional $1,000 for those age 50 and over.

 Tip: If you participate in a retirement plan with services from Principal, have one of our IRAs, or have life insurance through your employer, you and/or your spouse have access to free online resources to prepare your own standard will, power of attorney, power of attorney for health care, living will, and more.
 To get started, create an account with ARAG.